javolution/javolution-cpp-test/README.md

 ## On Windows (MSVC 2015+)

-1. Download and install Visual C++ from [Visual Studio Community](https://www.visualstudio.com/vs/community/) (free).
+1. Download and install Visual C++ 2017 from [Visual Studio Community](https://www.visualstudio.com/vs/community/) (free).
 2. Install [Apache Maven](http://maven.apache.org/) on your system.
 3. Get a copy of [Javolution](https://github.com/javolution/javolution),
     [Javolution C++](https://github.com/javolution/javolution-cpp) and
     [Javolution C++ Test](https://github.com/javolution/javolution-cpp-test) source code, either by cloning their repository, or by downloading an archive.
-4. Run `maven install` at the root of the javolution directory (to support MSVC native plugin).
+4. Run `maven install` at the root of the javolution directory (provides support for MSVC 2015/2017).
 5. Run `maven install` at the root of the javolution-cpp directory.
 6. Run `maven install` at the root of the javolution-cpp-test directory, that last install will execute the tests.